 Posted by Cheryl Ferguson :: Friday, August 15 :: 1:36pm

 Happy Friday, Farm Friends!

-Market Update: On Saturday, we'll be at Cobblestone Farmers Market at Old Salem (9-12).
+On Saturday, we'll be at Cobblestone Farmers Market at Old Salem (9-12).
 On Wednesday, we'll be at the King Farmers Market at the Stokes Family YMCA (11-1).
 What will you find on our tables?
-We'll have lots of Certified Organic Garlic (Music, Red Toch, Chesnok, Lorz Italian and Metechi), blackberries (Last of the season- sniff!), okra (green & burgundy), tomato fruit boxes, heirloom slicing tomatoes, tomatillos, swiss chard, Salsa Verde kits (have a taste of the salsa made from the kit), potatoes (LaRatte fingerlings and Nicola), pesto, jams and MORE!
+Tomatoes!
+Green Beans!
+Yes, we'll have more snap green beans (Jade), French filet-type beans (Maxibel, Coban & Tavera), and romano type beans (Pension and Dragon Tongue)!
+We'll also have lots of Certified Organic Garlic (Music, Red Toch, Chesnok, Purple Italian, Lorz Italian and Metechi), baby artichokes, lots of Shishito peppers , lots of okra (green & burgundy), tomato fruit boxes, heirloom slicing tomatoes, Salsa Verde kits, potatoes (LaRatte fingerlings and German Butterball), swiss chard (little bit), pesto, jams and MORE!